AlgoMaster Logo

 Intuition

-Instead of counting the population year by year, think of each person as creating two events: a birth (population goes up by 1) and a death (population goes down by 1).
-If we record these events in an array and then sweep from left to right, accumulating the changes, the running total at each year gives us the population for that year.
+Each person creates two events: a birth (population goes up by 1) and a death (population goes down by 1).
+If we record these events in an array and then sweep from left to right, accumulating the changes, the running total at each year is the population for that year.

 This is the line sweep or difference array technique.
-It's one of the most useful patterns in competitive programming and interviews.
-The idea is simple: rather than updating every year in a person's lifespan, we only mark where changes happen (the boundaries), and then compute the cumulative effect in a single pass.
+Rather than updating every year in a person's lifespan, we only mark where the population changes (the two boundaries), then compute the cumulative effect in a single pass.

-For this problem, we create an array of size 101 (covering years 1950 through 2050).
-For each person with birth year b and death year d, we do +1 at index b - 1950 and -1 at index d - 1950.
-Then a prefix sum over this array gives the population at each year.
+We create an array of size 101 (covering years 1950 through 2050).
+For each person with birth year b and death year d, we add +1 at index b - 1950 and -1 at index d - 1950.
+A prefix sum over this array then gives the population at each year.

 Algorithm